Kripesh-Das/Search_Engine/README.md

 # LangChain - Chat with Search
+# Link to the model deployed on streamlit - https://kripeshsearchengine.streamlit.app/

 This repository contains a Streamlit application that integrates with LangChain to create a chatbot capable of searching the web using various tools like Arxiv, Wikipedia, and DuckDuckGo.